-Small and Medium Practices Committee International Federation of Accountants 545 Fifth Avenue, 14th Floor New York, NY 10017 USA
+International Federation of Accountants 529 Fifth Avenue, New York, NY 10017 USA

-This Implementation Guide was prepared by the Small and Medium Practices Committee of the International Federation of Accountants (IFAC).
+This Guide to Using ISAs in the Audits of Small- and Medium-Sized Entities was prepared by the International Federation of Accountants (IFAC) with support from its Small and Medium Practices Committee.
 The committee represents the interests of professional accountants operating in small- and medium-sized practices and other professional accountants who provide services to small- and medium-sized entities.

-This publication may be downloaded free of charge from the IFAC website: www.ifac.org.
+This publication may be downloaded for individual non-commercial use from the IFAC website: www.ifac.org/smp.
 The approved text is published in the English language.